omondi-alex/printf/README.md

 0x11.
-C - printf Description This printf project is a collaboration between Samuel Adebayo and Gerald Juwah.
+C - printf Description This printf project is a collaboration between Omondi Alex & Awomolo Idowu.
 Who are Software Engineers studing at students of ALX school.
 This project involves a function named "_printf" which would imitate the actual "printf" command located in the stdio.h library.
 This function contains some of the basic features and functions found in the man 3 of "printf".

 What you would learn from this project: